yannick-wk/Portfolio-S3/README.md

 ### Requirements and design
 ###### You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using multiple types of test techniques

-By establishing a range of functional and non-functional requirements, creating user stories, and conducting research on the design approach for my project, I believe that I have demonstrated proficiency in this learning outcome.
+By establishing a range of functional and non-functional requirements, creating user stories, and conducting research on the design approach for my project with an architectural model (C3), I believe that I have demonstrated proficiency in this learning outcome.
 The design research document can be found [here](Documents/ux-research.md).
-And the Analysis document can be found [here](Documents/happilly-analysis.md) with requirements.
+And the Analysis document can be found [here](Documents/happilly-analysis.md) with requirements, quality attributes and C3.

 #### What went well?
 I did a UX research with tests on 2 groups of users and got useful results that I later applied to my project.